The Bund: Transport

 While Shanghai Metro Line 2 crosses the Bund, there are no plans to build a station on the Bund.
 The closest station is East Nanjing Road, about a five-minute walk up Nanjing Road.
 East-1 Zhongshan Road is a major bus route.

 There were previously frequent ferry services operating by Shanghai Ferry from wharves on and near the Bund.
 The most popular remaining ferry service runs from Jinling Road wharf, near the southern end of the Bund, to Dongchang Road wharf, at the southern end of Lujiazui across the river.
 A full fare ride on the ferry costs 2 RMB.
 A number of companies offer Huangpu River cruises (boat tours) departing from the wharf; all of the major buildings in the Bund, and in Pudong, are illuminated each evening.

-A pedestrian transit tunnel crosses the Huangpu River from the Bund.
+Bund Sightseeing Tunnel (外滩观光隧道), a pedestrian transit tunnel under the riverbed crosses the Huangpu River from the Bund.
 Passengers board slow-moving SK people movers which travel along the tunnel, with light effects projected onto the walls of the tunnel.
 These effects are marketed as a tourist attraction; the charge for the tunnel is ten times the fee for crossing the river on Line 2 and 20 times the 2 RMB fee for crossing by ferry.

 In popular culture

 There are numerous studies in Chinese and English, and many popular representations.
 The Bund was featured in the 1984 novel Empire of the Sun by British author J. G. Ballard, based on his experiences as a boy during the Japanese invasion and occupation.
 The book was made into a film by Steven Spielberg.
 The opening pages of the 1999 novel Cryptonomicon by Neal Stephenson are set on the Bund in November 1941, as civil order collapses under the threat of Japanese invasion.

 The Bund is a setting (and namesake) of the Hong Kong television series The Bund (1980) and film Shanghai Grand (1996).
 The story of both involve pre-World War II era gangsters competing for control of the Bund.
 "The Bund" is a song composed by electronic music group The Shanghai Restoration Project released on the group's first eponymous release, inspired by the Shanghai jazz bands of the 1930s.
-An instrumental version of the song titled "The Bund (Instrumental)" was released in 2008 on the group's Day - Night (Instrumentals) album.
+An instrumental version of the song titled "The Bund (Instrumental)" was released in 2008 on the group's Day – Night (Instrumentals) album.

 The Bund was featured in the premiere of The Amazing Race 21, the finale of The Amazing Race: China Rush 1, and the premiere of The Amazing Race: China Rush 3.
 The Bund is one of the playable stages in The King of Fighters XIV.